 People tend to stop fighting when they just don’t care anymore.
 This lack of passion to even try to communicate is a troubling sign that the end may be near.
 As I said in the previous section, normal occasional fights are a part of having a healthy relationship.
 Once this desire to communicate is gone there’s often not much left.
 This is one of the major signs your relationship is over.
 When we love, we have a desire to share what we feel with the person we are with.
 Remember, the opposite of love is not hate, it is indifference.

 08. You Feel That You Cannot Be Your Authentic Self Around Them.

 Have you ever been in a relationship that you are not being true to your authentic self?
 You try to be someone you’re not and hide your truth.
 People change.
 We grow, we learn and over time a couple can drift apart as they become different people.
 One of the major signs a relationship is over is when you don’t feel like your partner knows you, or better yet, that they don’t accept you for who you are.
 People tend to get angry and bitter when they feel like they are being judged by their partner.

 09. Physical Intimacy Is Non-Existent.

 Sex is an important part of a romantic relationship.
 It’s what separates couples from friends.
 When someone in the relationship stops wanting to have sex this can be a sign of something else or a sign that the relationship is in trouble.
 Even beyond sex, physical intimacy is so important.
-Do you snuggle, hold hands, make out?
+Do you snuggle, hold hands, make out or do you just watch porn alone all night?
 Granted in a long-term relationship things do slow down from what they were when you first started.
 But so many couples barely touch one another.
 People need touch and affection.
 When this is no longer part of your life with your partner there might be something bigger going on that you might not want to see.

 10. You Feel Unhappy A Lot.